Localization

 Set up localization settings

-Enable Localization in the Localization Settings tab.
-This shows the Localization Settings applied to all Guides in that app.
+- In the Localization Settings tab, enable Localization.
+This shows the Localization Settings applied to all guides in that app.

-Pendo determines which language to serve visitors based on the Visitor’s local metadata.
-Use the default language metadata Pendo collects from the Visitor's browser or set up a custom language metadata value in the Install Snippet and Data Mappings settings.
-The metadata field name and values of that metadata are up to you.
+Pendo displays the appropriate language to visitors based on their local metadata.
+You can use the default language metadata collected from the visitor's browser or define a custom language metadata value through the install script and data mapping settings.
+You can choose the metadata field name and its values.

 Note: Pendo recommends using your own values for analytics accuracy, but a visitor’s browser language metadata can be used if you don’t have another option.